ECCO-GROUP/OBS_DATA_PROCESSING/profiles/Fenty_profile_sequence/README.txt

 by Ian Fenty, 08/13/2018

-This sequence was used to process profiles from NODC in May/June 2018.
+This sequence was used to process profiles from NODC in May/June 2018 for use in llc90 or ll270 grids.

 NODC profiles were taken to the 'MITprof' format.
 Before they can be used in the profiles package they need some additional fields.
 These include